New Sacred Cow

-New Sacred Cow is the debut studio album by Kenna, released on June 10, 2003, by Columbia Records.
+New Sacred Cow is the debut studio album by American singer-songwriter Kenna, released on June 10, 2003, by Columbia Records.
 The album was produced by Chad Hugo of The Neptunes and Kenna.
 Kenna created something of an underground buzz with the release of his first single "Hell Bent" in 2001.
 The album was leaked to the internet over a year before its final release, as it was delayed by record company politics.
 "Freetime" was chosen as the single to lead off the release of the album.
 A video was shot, and appeared sporadically on MTV2 along with the video for "Hell Bent".
 "Freetime" peaked at No. 19 on the Billboard Hot Dance Club Play chart.
 In late 2004, "Sunday After You" was remixed by Chad Hugo and released as a single.
 The single version differs greatly from the album version.